multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/stratum1.md

     server that was specified when creating the repository replica, the initial synchronisation may take a while.

-    The time required for the initial synchronisation is heavily dependent on the size of the repository, and the available network bandwidth to the synchronisation server.
+    The time required for the initial synchronisation is heavily dependent on the size of the repository, and the available network latency to the synchronisation server.

 ### Periodic synchronisation